 "Other Oilseed" means a crop of sunflower seed, rapeseed, canola, safflower, flaxseed, mustard seed, crambe, sesame seed, or any oilseed designated by the Secretary.
+"Payment acres" means for the adverse market payments 85 percent of the base acres for a covered commodity on a farm on which adverse market payments are made.

-"Producer" means an owner, operator, landlord, tenant, or sharecropper that shares in the risk of producing a crop and is entitled to share, in the crop available for marketing from the farm, or would have shared the crop been produced.
+"Payment yield" means the yield established for adverse market payments under section 1102 or 1302 of the Farm Security and Rural Investment Act of 2002 (7 U.S.C.
+7912, 7952) as in effect on the date of enactment of the reported bill or as revised according to section 1106 of this bill.
+"Producer" means an owner, operator, landlord, tenant, or sharecropper that shares in the risk of producing a crop and is entitled to share, in the crop available for marketing from the farm, or would have shared the crop being produced.
 "Pulse Crop" means dry peas, lentils, small chickpeas, and large chickpeas.